-"Don't you dare shout at me," he says with quiet venom.
+"Don't you dare shout at me," he says, with such quiet venom that I'm silenced immediately.
 I don't think I've ever seen or heard him this angry.
-It's sobering and it silences me.
+It's sobering.
 "It has everything to do with her.
-You are about to embark on a huge commitment to a young woman."
+You are about to make a huge commitment to a young woman."
 His tone softens.
 "It's a surprise to all of us.
 And I'm happy for you.
 But we are talking about the sanctity of marriage.
 And if you have no respect for that, then you have no business being married."